jbetancourt8/React-Native-Share/README.md

 ### Containers

-- ShareScreen:
+- ShareScreen: Renders header and both selected contacts and selected photos section.
-- ContactSection
+- ContactSection: Renders a title-bar for navigation to the ContactSelectionScreen and the selected contacts.
-- PhotoSection
+- PhotoSection: Renders a title-bar for navigation to the PhotoSelectionScreen and the selected photos.
-- SelectedContacts
+- SelectedContacts: Renders a ListView of the chosen contacts.
-- SelectedPhotos
+- SelectedPhotos: Renders a ListView of the chosen photos.
-- ContactSelectionScreen
+- ContactSelectionScreen: Renders a header and ListView of selectable contacts.
-- PhotoSelectionScreen
+- PhotoSelectionScreen: Renders a header and ListView of selectable photos.
-- SelectingContacts
+- SelectingContacts: Renders the selectable contacts.
-- SelectingPhotos
+- SelectingPhotos: Renders the selectable photos.